 Preparation of materials and mouse dissection

 To begin, put on laboratory gloves and the appropriate protective clothing [1-WIDE].
-Next, wash a pair of dissecting scissors and forceps with 70% ethanol [2-CU] and then dry them with a clean paper towel [3-MED over shoulder].
+Next, wash a pair of dissecting scissors and forceps first with detergent and then with 70% ethanol [2-CU] and then dry them with a clean paper towel [3-MED over shoulder].

-Talent putting on gloves and lab coat
+Talent putting on gloves and lab coat Video editor: Use take two (per author request).
+Do not use the part of the shot where the Talent’s abdomen is visible.

+Added shot: 1.1.1B Talent washes the dissecting scissors and forceps with detergent.

-Talent spraying scissors and forceps with 70% ethanol
+Talent wipes scissors and forceps with 70% ethanol

 Talent drying scissors and forceps with a paper towel